Dr Chris Jones

 Education and Experience

 Chris Jones received his BA from King's College London and an MA in Medieval English from the Queen's University of Belfast.
 After several years teaching English as a foreign language in Rome, Berlin and Oxford, Chris came to St Andrews to research his PhD on the role and influence of Old English in nineteenth- and twentieth-century poetry.
-He was awarded a Leverhulme Major Research Fellowship from 2007 to 2010 to work on the history of verse lineation in English.
+He was awarded a Leverhulme Major Research Fellowship in 2007 and is a member of the Royal Society of Edinburgh's Young Academy of Scotland.
 Chris has also written for the Guardian, on the occasion of Tony Blair's resignation from office, and for the Times Higher Education on the arts of foraging.